Using light and flaky Phyllo layers for the crust, this recipe makes an easy, fun and artisan looking pizza!

 Can some one please tell me the proper way to use Phyllo crust.
 I want to use this crust for Chicken pot pie.
 I bought it frozen and the package has no instructions.

 Phyllo dough is very delicate.
 Make sure that you defrost it completely before using.
 Also, it is helpful to keep a damp cloth over the rest while you are working with a sheet.
-It must remain moisturized or it will break.
-Good luck, hope this helps.

 You want to brush each layer with melted butter.